ankuaish/spotify-clone-html5-css3/README.md

 # spotify-clone-html5-css3
-This website is a clone of spotify music
+This website is a clone of spotify music using html5 and css3